Tuesday 2 April 2024

 The Bishop resided at Kilmore House until ca 1960, when the building was converted into a holiday home for visitors to the North Coast, administered by the Trustees of Kilmore Holiday House.

-Kilmore House was listed in 1980 and is now a country house hotel.
+Kilmore House was listed in 1980 and is now a country house venue most suitable for weddings and functions.

 Today the house is set in thirteen acres.